 Your CSCS number, also called a Clearing House Number (CHN), is a unique identification code that represents you in the Nigerian stock market.
 Once you register through a licensed broker or investment platform, you’re assigned this number permanently.

 Think of it like your BVN, but for investing.
-Every transaction you make such as buying stocks, receiving dividends, selling shares, is tied to this number.
+Every transaction you make,, such as buying stocks, receiving dividends, or selling shares, is tied to this number.

 Without a CSCS number, you cannot legally own or trade Nigerian stocks.